Cameronsplaze/AWS-ContainerManager/Examples/README.md

   Config options for how long to wait before shutting down, and what is considered to be "idle".

+  - `Threshold`: (Required, int)

+    Bytes per Second.
+If there's less than this for `MinutesWithoutConnections` long, the container will spin down.

+    To find this number, just set it to `20` to deploy the stack.
+Then go into (Dashboard) and check the (Name) Graph.

+    I couldn't make any default, because it's too different for each game.
+If I set it to 20, there's a risk of people not reading docs, and having a instance be up 24/7.

   - `MinutesWithoutConnections`: (Optional, int)

     How many minutes without a connection before shutting down.
 (Default=`5`).

-  - `Type`: (Optional unless both protocols are used, str)

-    What type of connection to monitor.
-Either `TCP` or `UDP`.
-Default is whichever is open under `Container.Ports` above.
-Required if both are used.

-  - `Threshold`: (Optional, int)

-    If `Type=TCP`: If established connections open is this or less, you're considered "idle".
-Default is `0`.

-    If `Type=UDP`: If how many packets sent/received is less than this, you're considered "idle".
-Default is `32`, BUT can change without warning.
-I'm going to try to keep it in a place that'll work with **all** `Example/*.yaml` games by default.

-    - `Valheim`: Mainly stays between 0-7 packets when idle, with spikes ocationally up to  15.
-Each player will make it jump by  ~5k, very obvious.

-    **If the default settings aren't working for the container**: In the AWS Console, you can go into CloudWatch Metrics -> Namespace: `ContainerManager-<ContainerId>-Stack` -> `ContainerNameID` -> and check `Metric-ContainerActivity-*` to see what the current activity is.
-Connect and Disconnect to the container to get an idea what the threshold *should* be.

   - `InstanceLeftUp`: (dict)

     - `DurationHours`: (Optional, int)

       How many hours before alarming the instance has been running this long.
+ALL alerts happen through `AlertSubscription`.
 (Default=`8`).

     - `ShouldStop`: (Optional, bool)

-    If the alarm is triggered, should it stop the instance?
+      If `DurationHours` is reached, should it also stop the instance?
 (Default=`False`).

 - `AlertSubscription`: (Optional, list)